bcefarmer/Team_Member_Generator/README.md

 # Installation-Instructions

-You'll need [Node](https://nodejs.org/en/download/).
+You'll need [Node](https://nodejs.org/en/download/) installed on your device.
 Inquirer can be installed via the Node Package Manager (NPM) - instructions for which can be found [here](https://www.npmjs.com/package/inquirer).

 ---